epfl-lara/prosy/WALKTHROUGH.md

   67 elements automatically inferred
   17 questions asked.
     8 regular questions
-    4 with an hint of the type [...]foo[...]
+    4 with a hint of the type [...]foo[...]
     5 with explicit suggestions
 ```

 Note that the number of question doubled from 8 to 17, whereas the number of elements that could have been ambiguous was roughly multiplied by 8 from  14 to 84.

-The order of questions, when there is choice, is to ask questions with the least number of solutions first.
+The order of questions, when there is a choice, is to ask questions with the least number of solutions first.